$20,000 in Debt and Jobless. How This Couple Beat the Odds

 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

 In May 2016, everything was going right for Kyle and Adrian Hildebrand.
-They’d just gotten married and were excited to buy their first house.
+They’d just gotten married and were excited to buy their first home.

-Adrian was working as an administrative assistant, and Kyle was working one of his many odd jobs.
-They had a combined income of $30,000 and were hoping it’d be enough to get approved for a loan.
+Adrian was working as an administrative assistant, and Kyle was working one of several odd jobs.
+They had a combined income of $30,000 and were hoping it’d be enough to get approved for a home loan.

-Until Adrian unexpectedly lost her job.
-Then several months later, her husband was laid off.
+All was going well until Adrian unexpectedly lost her job.
+Then several months later, her husband was laid off as well.